Magnetic field at nucleus for ionized atoms: Introduction

 \section{Introduction}

-The time evolution of the wave function for a nucleus interacting with orbital electrons provides valuable information about the structure of the electron shell formed in nuclear fusion reactions.
-Measurements of the magnetic properties of nuclei, particularly magnetic moment measurements, allow us to study single-particle excitations in nuclei.
+The time evolution of the quantum wave functions of the nucleus interacting with orbital electrons is very interesting by itself, but it also yields valuable insights into the structure of nuclei.
+Measurements of the magnetic properties of nuclei, especially magnetic moment measurements for higher spin states, enable the study of single-particle excitations in nuclei.
 The magnetic moment of the neutron differs significantly from that of the proton, enabling us to differentiate between single-particle excitations of neutron origin and those of the proton \cite{AS}.
-In our paper, we will demonstrate some universality and systematic nature of the magnetic properties of atoms and heavy ions.
+To measure higher spin states, we first have to measure magnetic moments for $2^+$ states as a reference, which allow us to measure strength of a magnetic field at nucleus.
+In the paper, we will demonstrate the universality and systematic nature of the magnetic properties of heavy ions.

-Let's begin by examining an oversimplified case of non-relativistic analytical calculations to gain an intuitive understanding.
-The theory regarding the interaction between the magnetic moment of a nucleus and orbital electrons was established long time ago, as described in references \cite{Goertzel} and \cite{Abragam}.
-This interaction causes periodic variations in the angular distribution of emitted photons.
+The theory regarding the interaction between the magnetic moment of a nucleus and orbital electrons was established a long time ago, as described in references \cite{Goertzel} and \cite{Abragam}.
+This interaction causes periodic variations in the angular distribution of the emitted photons.
 The frequency of these variations is proportional to the product of the magnetic field generated by the electron shell and the magnetic moment of the nucleus.

-However, the magnetic field at the nucleus can only be analytically calculated for the simplest electron configurations, such as in H-like ions.
-In such cases, for the orbital $ns$ (where $n$ is the major quantum number), the magnetic field is given by the equation $B = 16.685(Z/n)^3$~T, where $Z$ is the charge of the nucleus.
+In case of H-like ions, for the orbital $ns$ (where $n$ is the major quantum number), the magnetic field is given by the non-relativistic equation $B = 16.685(Z/n)^3$~T, valid for small $Z$, where $Z$ is the charge of the nucleus \cite{Landau}.
+In case of the $p$ orbitals and higher ones, the Dirac-Hartree-Fock model must be applied.
+We used GRASP package developed by the groups at Oxford and Vanderbilt University, along with their collaborators.
+A comprehensive description of this computational framework can be found in Ref. \cite{Grasp,Grasp1,Grasp2,Grasp02}.

-Fig. \ref{BZn} shows the results of Hartree-Fock calculations depicting the dependence of the magnetic field $B$ on $Z/n$.
-These calculations were performed using the GRASP program \cite{Grasp,Grasp1,Grasp2}.
-As the value of $Z/n$ increases, the strength of the hyperfine field from electron orbitals 4s and 5s also increases, as shown in Fig. \ref{BZn}.
-This behavior is observed in the simplified case of H-like ions.
+In Fig. \ref{BZn} we show the results of the calculations using GRASP code of the dependence of the magnetic field $B$ on $Z/n$.
+Due to the shape of the wave function, magnetic field of the electron on orbital $s$ is much stronger then that of the orbital $p$ and higher.